AhmadHoseiny/DBProject/README.md

 ```java
 DBApp dbApp = new DBApp();
 ```
-Next you will have to create parameters that constrict the input you introduce to each field in the table.
+Next you will have to create parameters that constraint the input you introduce to each field in the table.
 ```java
 Hashtable<String, String> htblColNameType = new Hashtable<String, String>();
 htblColNameType.put("id", "java.lang.Integer");